scireum/sirius-web/src/main/resources/default/assets/common/README.md

 kind of overview and readability.

-Note that all functionality provided by this are wrapped in the **sirius** object to avoid any namespace clashed.
+Note that all functionality provided by this are wrapped in the **sirius** object to avoid any namespace clashes.

 Note that jQuery should not be used throughout this library as we try keeping it dependency free.